-We were hired by the Erie Canalway National Heritage Corridor to redesign and develop their existing website into a responsive site with a more modern content management system.
-The overall goals for the project included: showcase the historical significance and scenic beauty of the Corridor to promote visitation by residents and others from outside the region; serve as an educational resource regarding the Corridor’s history, culture, nature and science; and provide resources for Canal communities to help them preserve and manage their significant historic, cultural, and natural resources as well as promote economic revitalization.
+Working with Web Instinct, we redesigned and developed eriecanalway.org into a responsive site with a more modern content management system.
+The overall goals for the project included: showcasing the historical significance and scenic beauty of the Corridor to promote visitation by residents and others from outside the region; serving as an educational resource regarding the Corridor’s history, culture, nature and science; and providing resources for Canal communities to help them preserve and manage their significant historic, cultural, and natural resources as well as promote economic revitalization.
 It was designed to visually coordinate with the National Park Service’s redesigned website.

 In addition to the main site, we also aided in the design of the New York Canals Map (nycanalmap.com), a responsive map highlighting the various sites throughout the Corridor.
 The map opens to show all sites across the Corridor including places of interest, amenity centers, boat rentals and tours, locks, marinas and water trail sites.
 The sites can be filtered by region, site type or specific features in the right hand "drawer" that opens with the map.
 When a site marker is clicked, an additional "drawer" opens on the left side containing contact information, a photo (when available), short description and icons depicting the available amenities.
 Users can hover over the icons and an identifying label will appear which eliminates the need for a key.